 - Pride and Prejudice Soundtrack

-- Thanksgiving: A Time to Remember book with accompanied audio CD by Barbara Rainey
+- Thanksgiving: A Time to Remember book with an accompanied audio CD by Barbara Rainey

 - Colonial America: Hesperus: Early Music Ensemble